 A lot can change in three decades.
 The challenges our youth face today are not the same as when we began our work, but our mission has never changed: support our nation’s families and communities in nurturing the full potential of healthy, drug free youth.

-National Substance Abuse Prevention Month.
-This October marks the second annual National Substance Abuse Prevention Month – an observance to highlight the vital role of substance abuse prevention in both individual and community health and to remember those who have lost their lives to substance abuse.
-The Office of National Drug Control Policy joins President Obama in celebrating National Substance Abuse Prevention Month and encourages prevention efforts this month and all year long to ensure the health of teens and young adults.
+October was first declared National Substance Abuse Prevention Month in 2011.
+An observance to highlight the vital role of substance abuse prevention in both individual and community health and to remember those who have lost their lives to substance abuse.
+Check out the resources on substance abuse prevention provide by SAMHSA.

 Two of the most celebrated dates in December – Christmas Eve and New Year’s Eve – are also among the most dangerous.
 In 2018, drunk driving crashes claimed 108 lives in those two days alone, accounting for nearly half of total traffic deaths.
 LEARN MORE